-Subsection (5) provides that the party seeking to be released must apply to the AIRC for a declaration that they are no longer bound.
-The party applying must be affected by the industrial action, the industrial action must relate to a matter dealt with in the agreement, and must be engaged in by another party or other parties to the agreement.
+Subsection (5) provides that the party seeking to be released must apply to the AIRC for a declaration that the party is no longer bound.
+That party must be affected by the industrial action, the industrial action must relate to a matter dealt with in the agreement, and must be engaged in by another party or other parties to the agreement.